 In October 2019, two shareholders filed separate putative class actions in the U.S. District Court for the Eastern District of New York (Crumrine v.
 Vivint Solar, Inc. and Li v.
 Vivint Solar, Inc.) purportedly on behalf of themselves and all others similarly situated.
 The lawsuits purport to allege violations of Federal Securities Laws.
 In March 2020, the court consolidated the two actions and appointed lead plaintiffs and lead counsel to represent the alleged putative class.
 Subsequently, in December 2020, the Eastern District of New York transferred the actions to the District of Utah, where they are now pending.
 Vivint Solar disputes the allegations in the complaint.
-The Company is unable to estimate a range of loss, if any, at this time.
+While Vivint Solar believes that the claims against it are without merit, in view of the cost and risk of continuing to defend the action, Vivint Solar mediated the action with plaintiffs on May 19, 2021, and reached an agreement to resolve the action on a class-wide basis for \$1.25 million.
+A portion of the \$ 1.25 million will be covered by insurance proceeds, and the Company accrued approximately \$ 750,000 as of June 30, 2021, which remains accrued as of September 30, 2021.
+The parties have informed the court of their agreement, and they anticipate submitting final settlement documents to the court in the near future.

 In December 2019, ten customers who signed residential power purchase agreements named Vivint Solar in a putative class action lawsuit captioned Dekker v.
 Vivint Solar, Inc. (N.D.
 Cal.), alleging that the agreements contain unlawful termination fee provisions.
 The Company disputes the allegations in the complaint.
-On January 17, 2020, Vivint Solar moved to compel arbitration with respect to nine of the ten plaintiffs whose contracts included arbitration provisions.
+On January 17, 2020, the Company moved to compel arbitration with respect to nine of the ten plaintiffs whose contracts included arbitration provisions.
 The court issued an order compelling eight plaintiffs to pursue their claims in arbitration but subsequently rescinded the order as to certain plaintiffs.
-At this time, certain plaintiffs' claims remain pending before the court and other plaintiffs' claims are in arbitration.
+The Court of Appeals for the Ninth Circuit has since reversed the court's order rescinding its order compelling certain plaintiffs to arbitrate.
+At this time, one plaintiff's claims remain pending before the court and other plaintiffs' claims are in arbitration.
 The Company is unable to estimate a range of loss, if any, at this time.